 Will I receive a certificate?

-Attend all class sessions.
+Attend all class sessions

-Complete all homework assignments that lead up to the final project.
+Complete all homework assignments that lead up to the final project

-Complete your final project and present it.
+Complete and present your final project to your instructor

 Thousands of GA alumni use their course certificate to demonstrate skills to employers and their LinkedIn networks.
 GA’s User Experience Design course is well-regarded by many top employers, who contribute to our curriculum and use our design programmes to train their own teams.